system76/docs/content/add-a-printer-pop.md

    sudo bash linux-brprinter-installer PRINTERNAME
    ```

-9. If your printer configuration requires a device URI, you can find that by opening up Settings > Printers > Additional Printer Settings, then right click your printer and click Properties.
+9. If your printer configuration requires a device URI, you can find that by opening up Settings > Printers > Additional Printer Settings, then right-click your printer and click `Properties`.
 In the resulting window, you'll be able to find your Device URI, as shown in the screenshot below.

 ![Printer Properties](/images/add-a-printer-pop/printer-properties.png)